The Power of Introverts

 See who else is an introvert (and not doing too badly)…

-Sooo….. in 2021, I’m feeling okay about this whole ‘innie’ thing and while I have no desire to be a billionaire, it’s nice to know I’m in good introvert company!
+Sooo….. in 2021, I’m feeling okay about this whole ‘innie’ thing and while I have no desire to be a billionaire, it’s nice to know I’m in great introvert company!
 Would you have guessed these folks are introverts??

 How about you: Innie?
 Outie?
 Masquerading?
 Or, are you sure about who you are?? ….
 How do you know?